validcv/validcv/README.md

 #### These warnings may not be removed from redistribution of this software, even if permitted by license, under any circumstances.
 These are to be treated as additional clauses to the license.

 ## Legal Notice
-#### ValiCV™ is a trademark of Abhishek Choudhary and others carrying out business as AyeAI Consulting and allied groups in India and other countries.
+#### ValidCV™ is a trademark of Abhishek Choudhary and others carrying out business as AyeAI Consulting and allied groups in India and other countries.

 #### The following lines till the end of this file may not be removed under any circumstances
 ```